San Ysidro Port of Entry

-The San Ysidro Port of Entry (aka San Ysidro Land Port of Entry or San Ysidro LPOE) is the largest land border crossing between San Diego and Tijuana, and the fourth-busiest land border crossing in the world (second-busiest excluding the crossings between Mainland China and its two Special Administrative Regions) with 70,000 northbound vehicles and 20,000 northbound pedestrians crossing each day, in addition to southbound traffic.
+The San Ysidro Port of Entry (aka the San Ysidro Land Port of Entry or the San Ysidro LPOE) is the largest land border crossing between San Diego and Tijuana, and the fourth-busiest land border crossing in the world (second-busiest excluding the crossings between mainland China and its two special administrative regions) with 70,000 northbound vehicles and 20,000 northbound pedestrians crossing each day, in addition to southbound traffic.
 It connects Mexican Federal Highway 1 on the Mexican side with Interstate 5 on the American side.
 The San Ysidro Port of Entry is one of three ports of entry in the San Diego–Tijuana metropolitan region.

 Gateways

 There is a northbound and southbound vehicle crossing, as well as two separate bidirectional pedestrian crossings.

 Northbound vehicle crossing

 There are currently 34 northbound vehicle lanes to cross from Mexico to the U.S.

+U.S. CBP officials at the San Ysidro Port of Entry launched a pilot program designed to enhance operational efficiency while maintaining the highest standards of security.
+The adjustments will be initiated in Tijuana and will require converting the general crossing lane on Second Street into an exclusive SENTRI access lane.
+This program is supported by a strong partnership and close collaboration with the Government of Mexico.
+This effort began from late October to mid-November, 2025.

 Southbound vehicle crossing (El Chaparral)

 The southbound lanes of Interstate 5 which take vehicles into Mexico have been moved west of their previous location through the new El Chaparral Point of Entry (Puerta México el Chaparral).
 This relocation and expansion was necessary to provide space for the construction of new administrative and border inspection facilities and to increase the number of northbound vehicle lanes.
 The El Chaparral gateway also has a vehicle and passenger inspection station at which U.S. officials may conduct inspections of southbound traffic, and provides for more thorough inspection of southbound traffic by Mexican officials.
 El Chaparral was the name of the Tijuana border crossing prior to the 1983 modifications.